JoshuaYerdon/Google_Capstone/README.md

 ## Topic
 I chose the [TED Talk](https://www.kaggle.com/datasets/ashishjangra27/ted-talks) dataset from [Kaggle](https://www.kaggle.com/) for my project .
 This dataset contains information about various TED Talks, including details like the speaker, duration, views, and categories of the talks.
 The problem I will be exploring is identifying which topics are most effective at attracting viewers, which speakers are best suited for gaining viewership, and analyzing other factors that contribute to a TED Talk's popularity.
 My chosen metrics will help assess the impact of different speakers and topics on viewer engagement, the following metrics have been chosen:
-- The following metrics have been chosen to talk about:

 - Total yearly viewership
 - Total yearly speeches given
 - Individual Speakers
 - "Adjusted likes value"
 - "Adjusted views value"

 ## Other Topic Information
 **_1: Who are the stakeholders?_** <br>
 **_2: Who is your audience?_** <br>